ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

 Add and remove from Collections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Unlike before when we created the cat and dog records into a specific Collection,
-we now already have the cat Records into the incorrect Collection.
+we now already have the cat Records in the incorrect Collection.

 The first step towards organization is to add these existing records into the newly created
 ``Cats`` Collection via the ``collectionItemsUpdate()`` function as shown below.